httpss://www.youtube.com/watch?v=OrlLcb7zYmw

 We’ve seen this before, with the Kevin Hart comedy smash Ride Along and together with the romantic-comedy crowd-pleaser The Best Man Holiday.

-How many more “Surprise” hits with African American leads will there be before we stop seeing them as surprises?
+How many more “Surprise” hits with African American leads will t be before we stop seeing them as surprises?

 Probably as you read this informative article, Universal is crossing the $2 billion domestic box office threshold, the first in the year that any studio has reached that high-priced milestone.